 Szimpla Kert Ruin Bar (by day)

-There is nothing not to love about this bar.
+Szimpla Kert unlike any other bar in the world.
 From their eco-friendly initiatives, cheap drinks prices, and the whacky themed decor, walking around Szimpla Kert feels like getting lost in Wonderland.
-Located in the Jewish district, I suggest visiting during the day and again in the evening when the party vibe gets WILD!

-Finally, if you’re in Budapest over a Sunday, head down between 9 am – 2 pm for the local farmers market.
-Every seller at the market is an authentic local producer, who only bring what they grow and make by hand.
+I suggest visiting during the day and again in the evening when the party vibe gets WILD!
+And if you’re in Budapest over a Sunday, head down between 9 am – 2 pm for the local farmers market.

 Dohany Street Synagogue

-Next up is the Dohany Street Synagogue which is probably the most significant religious landmark in the Jewish District.
 The architectural gem is the largest Jewish place of worship in all of Europe and the second largest in the world, built to accommodate over 3000 people.

 If you’d like to learn more about the history of Budapest’s Jewish community, you can join a guided tour of the synagogue.
-Tours run regularly and are included in the entrance fee, but by booking in advance, you can skip the queue.

 Budapest Central Market